WeixuanZ/simple-jekyll-theme/README.md

     </a>
 </p>

-A minimalistic Jekyll theme created for my blog - https://weixuanz.github.io.
+A minimal Jekyll theme created for my blog - https://weixuanz.github.io.

 * GitHub Pages compatible
 * Optimised for speed (perfect score on PageSpeed Insight):